TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/admin-ops.md

 - Ensure the `furniture` table exists for stored furniture placements.
 - Ensure the `hospital_admissions` table exists for patient tracking.
 - Ensure the `hardcap_config` and `hardcap_sessions` tables exist for player capacity tracking.
+- Ensure the `heli_flights` table exists for helicopter flight logs.